nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         - request for /tea are sent to service tea
         - request for /coffee are sent to service coffee

-- A lot of features are available via the utilisation of the custom resources *VirtualServer* and *VirtualServerRoutes*.
+- A lot of features are available via the utilisation of the custom resources *VirtualServer*.
 - The list is quite long and is available in the `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.
 Some of those advanced features will be used later in the workshop.
 - For this first deployment, we use the features below:
     - tls: allows to attach a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.